 Investment securities are classified at the time of acquisition as securities available for sale, held to maturity or trading.
 Securities classified as held to maturity must be purchased with the intent and ability to hold that security until its final maturity and can be sold prior to maturity only under rare circumstances.
 Held-to-maturity securities are accounted for based upon the amortized cost of the security.
 Available-for-sale securities can be sold at any time based upon needs or market conditions.
 Available-for-sale securities are accounted for at fair value, with unrealized gains and losses on these securities, net of income tax provisions, reflected as accumulated other comprehensive income.
-At December 31, 2021, all securities were classified as securities available for sale.
-At December 31, 2021, we had no investments in a single issuer other than securities issued by U.S. Government agencies or U.S. Government sponsored enterprises, which had an aggregate book value in excess of 10% of our stockholders' equity.
+At December 31, 2023, all securities were classified as securities available for sale.
+At December 31, 2023, we had no investments in a single issuer other than securities issued by U.S. Government agencies or U.S. Government sponsored enterprises, which had an aggregate book value in excess of 10% of our stockholders' equity.
+At December 31, 2023, the available-for-sale securities portfolio had a net unrealized losses on investment securities have not been recognized into income because the securities are of high credit quality, the Bank has the intent and ability to hold the securities for the foreseeable future, and the declines in fair value are primarily due to market volatility and increased market interest rates.
+The fair values are expected to recover as the securities approach their maturity dates.

-The following table sets forth the amount of investment securities which mature during each of the periods indicated and the weighted average yields for each range of maturities as of December 31, 2021.
+The following table sets forth the amount of investment securities which mature during each of the periods indicated and the weighted average yields for each range of maturities as of December 31, 2023.
 Maturities may differ from contractual maturities in mortgage-backed securities because the mortgages underlying the securities may be called or repaid without any penalties.
 Therefore, these securities have been included in based on average remaining life.
 The below yields represent tax equivalent yield.

-Amounts at December 31, 2021, Which Mature In ne Year or Less fter One ough Five Years tl After Five hrough 10 Years rs in thousands - - Over 10 Years Total Securities available for sale: , Mortgage-backed securities \$ 356 \$ 29,375 \$ 12,417 \$ \$ 42,148 U.S. Government and agency obligations 5,587 4,466 10,053 Municipal obligations 1,631 3,941 2,244 10,184 18,000 Collateralized mortgage obligations 1,064 16,097 11,976 1,612 30,749 Total \$ 3,051 \$ 55,000 \$ 31,103 \$ 11,796 \$ 100,950 Weighted average yield: Mortgage-backed securities 1.26% 1.08%) 1.45% N/A 1.19% U.S. Government and agency obligations N/A 2.05 1.20 N/A 1.66 Municipal obligations 3.48 2.95 2.90 2.40 2.68 Collateralized mortgage obligations 2.11 1.41 1.63 2.26 2.56 Total weighted average yield 2.75% 1.40% 1.58% 2.38% 1.61% 13
+Amounts at De cembe er 31, 2023, W hich Mature In One Year or Less After One hrough Five Years (1 tł ofter Five prough 10 Years s in thousands .)
+Over 10 Years Total Securities available for sale: U.S. Treasuries \$ 2,973 \$ \$ \$ \$ 2,973 U.S. Government and agency obligations 4,769 4,337 9,106 Municipal obligations 1,292 1,461 882 9,935 13,570 Mortgage-backed securities - 8,976 19,777 1,598 30,351 Collateralized mortgage obligations 12,919 9,756 3,460 26,135 Total \$ 4,265 \$ 28,125 \$ 34,752 \$ 14,993 \$ 82,135 Weighted average yield: U.S. Treasuries 3.46% , N/A N/A N/A 3.46% U.S. Government and agency obligations N/A 2.43 1.51 N/A 1.98 Municipal obligations 2.86 2.47 2.54 2.54 2.55 Mortgage-backed securities N/A 1.86 1.95 2.08 1.93 Collateralized mortgage obligations N/A 2.09 1.92 2.05 2.02 Total weighted average yield 3.27% ' 2.09% 1.90% 2.37% 2.12%